-And for women who are in late 40s, there is a huge vacuum, that their sexual urges were never fulfilled.
-In some very closely followed cases what I have found is that they feel they just accepted whatever they got, when they married at the ages of 19 or 20.
+For women who are in their late 40s, there is a huge vacuum, considering that their sexual urges were never fulfilled.
+In some very closely followed cases what I have found is that they feel they just accepted whatever they got when they married at the ages of 19 or 20.
 “I didn’t know much, no one ever talks about these things.”

-They are aware because of so much awareness in the society now, right from movies to the media.
-Earlier their mothers were like – your children have grown up so now all this is passé.
-Then sexual intimacy was seen only as a part of procreation.
-Beyond that it was not needed.
-Women are now realising that procreation was only a part of it; there is so much beyond that.
+They know more because of so much awareness in society now, right from movies to the media.
+Earlier their mothers were like, “Your children have grown up so now all this is passé.”
+Sexual intimacy was seen only as a part of procreation.
+Beyond that, it was not needed.
+Women are now realizing that procreation was only a part of it; there is so much beyond that.
 In companionship, a certain amount of sensitivity catering to your emotions and sexual intimacy are wanted.

-A majority of men married for 18-20 years realise that they need to derive pleasure and they need to do it their way.
-I have had people who are very open to talking about it and they have gone back admitting they were wrong.
+A majority of men married for 18-20 years realized that in their need to derive pleasure, they did it their way.
+I know people who are very open to talking about it and they have gone back admitting they were wrong.

-Sexual insensitivity is also part of the man not being sensitive to the woman’s needs – she feels that he doesn’t care for her feelings: “Things have to always happen his way and I have seen enough of his way and I am sick and tired of it.”
-Their marriages have not broken in front of the society, but deep inside they are broken – they have been living in separate bedrooms for several years.
+Sexual insensitivity is when one of the partners is not being sensitive to the other’s needs and more often than not, it is the woman’s needs that are overlooked – she feels that he doesn’t care for her feelings: “Things have to always happen his way and I have seen enough of his way and I am sick and tired of it.”
+In such cases, the couple’s marriages may have not broken in front of society, but deep inside they are broken – they have been sleep divorced for several years.
 They maintain social conformity because their children are yet to get married or their children are married and they don’t want to create problems for them.
-Those are the people who seek a lot of counselling help.
+These are the people who seek a lot of counseling help.

 I had one case of a man in his late 40s and with a lot of sexual urges.
-He got married when he was only 19 and the wife was not even 16.
-He is a man who likes to dress up, very well known in social circles, likes to do a lot of social service, and he feels that his wife must be with him in all these areas.
+He got married when he was only 19 and his wife was not even 16.
+He is a man who likes to dress up, is very well known in social circles, likes to do a lot of social services, and he feels that his wife must be with him in all these areas.
 She is not.

 When you talk to the wife, she says, “I just cannot take it anymore.
 I am just staying because my daughter is of marriageable age.
 If I walk out of this relationship, how will my daughter get married?
 So I have to stay with this man.”

-Salony Priya is a counselling psychologist with 18 years of experience in training and counselling across educational institutions, social organisations, NGOs and corporates.
+Salony Priya is a counseling psychologist with 18 years of experience in training and counseling across educational institutions, social organizations, NGOs and corporates.
 She is the Director of UMMEED, a multispeciality positive psychology institution.